pytorch/pytorch/docs/source/notes/numpy_compatibility.rst

 - :meth:`torch.from_numpy()` is guaranteed to share memory with NumPy.
 - :meth:`torch.as_tensor()` will try to stay away from copy operations, it also has the effect of sharing memory.
-However, ``torch.as_tensor()`` has slightly higher overhead as it checks and accepts other iteratable objects as well, e.g. ``list`` objects.
+However, ``torch.as_tensor()`` has slightly higher overhead as it checks and accepts other iterable objects as well, e.g. ``list`` objects.
 - :meth:`torch.from_dlpack()` called with a NumPy array (``np.version.version >=
   1.20``) as its argument will also generate a ``torch.Tensor`` view.